Disney’s Epcot Resorts Area and Hotel Guide

 At the time of this update, the entire resort is undergoing a refurbishment.
 We have an overview of what’s going on at the resort.

 As for dining, there are a few recommendations.
 First, there’s Flying Fish, a trendy Disney signature dining restaurant.

 Another hidden gem for the Epcot Resorts area is Big River Grille.
 Don’t expect anything fancy.
 But do expect reasonably priced food that’s good quality.

 If the price is right, I wouldn’t let the transportation differences deter me from staying here.
-However, they charge a daily resort fee that you need to consider when planning a stay here.
+This is one of our all-time favorite hotels.

 Related: Swan and Dolphin Restaurant Guide

 Whether you stay at one of these Epcot Resorts or only visiting as a day guest, keep these tips and dining options in mind.
 If your day at a neighboring park gets too congested and you are ready to throw your hands up, exit at the International Gateway for a break.